glomex/gcdt-docs/docs/40_ramuda.md

 ```

-#### Environment specific configuration for your lambda function
+### Environment specific configuration for your lambda functions

-Please put the environment specific configuration for your lambda function into a `settings_<env>.conf` file.
+Please put the environment specific configuration for your lambda function into a `gcdt_<env>.json` file.
+For most teams a good convention would be to maintain at least 'dev', 'qa', and 'prod' envs.